lbw1995/TF-EPI/README.md

 Epoch : should be same as the number of Epoch in trainng steps.
 Default 30

 ### Cross cell type fine-tuning
+This module is used to fine-tune a model with cross cell type dataset.
+You can fine-tune your model on dataset of one cell type and validate your model on another cell type.
+The data format is same as the cell type-specific fine-tuning dataset.
+You should prepare two different cell type dataset to train your model.

+For training process, you should do:

+    python ./main.py lf_fine_tuning_bertcnn_trans_train [tokenizer path] [training data path] [validation data path]